RamiroIsaJ/Bank_layout/README.md

 # Web development - Frontend
-Web page layout using **HTML, CSS, Bootstrap**.
+Web page layout using **HTML, CSS, Bootstrap and Javascript**.
 This template is designed to a Bank.

 ## Navbar and slider
 ![image info](./src/ima1.png)